ecalio07/enron/environment/README.md

 **It is advisable to use Docker as the most reliable of the three options, since image environment will be identical to when it was created.
 If you rather do it without docker, using only  your local SO and anaconda, be aware that other installations you have, such as other python versions, might affect reproducibility.
 Or if you prefer virtual box, be aware the file is around 2,50 GB and download might  be affected due to internet limitations**.<br>

+**After environment is setup up with the steps below, and before reproduction with Jupyter Notebook begin, it is strongly recommended to test first only the  (%run) cells with comments "REDUCED DATASET" for each type (SVM, BAYES,DECISION TREES).
+This is because (%run) cells with comment "FULL DATASET" will take long, it might take hours depending on the machine.
+For that reason, it is best to leave full datasets tests for last.**

 Find below reproduction steps with ecalio07/ia369z:4.0 image.
 If you wish, however, to **create and update your own image** based on another, click [here](Create-Update-DockerImage.md) for details.

 =================================< **DOCKER** >=================================